microvese-projects/capstone-meals-DB/README.md

 <!-- Key Features -->

 ### Key Features <a name="key-features"></a>
-We plan have implemented the following main features:
+We have implemented the following main features:
 - **[Homepage]**
 This section shows the different meals a user can prepare in the kitchen.